ColinDuquesnoy/MellowPlayer/README.rst

 About
 -----

-**NuagePlayer** is a free and cross-platform desktop application that runs a web interface of **cloud music services** in its own window and provides **integration with your desktop** (multimedia keys, system tray, notifications and more).
+**MellowPlayer** is a free, open source and cross-platform desktop application that runs a web interface of **cloud music services** in its own window and provides **integration with your desktop** (multimedia keys, system tray, notifications and more).

 The software is written in Python3 using the PyQt4 GUI toolkit.

-*NuagePlayer is an alternative to* `NuvolaPlayer`_ *specifically created for the* `KaOS`_ *distribution (a pure KDE distribution without any Gtk packages).*
-*That being said, NuagePlayer runs perfectly fine on other desktops (OpenBox, XFCE) or on other operating systems such as Windows or Mac OSX.*
+*MellowPlayer is an alternative to* `NuvolaPlayer`_ *specifically created for* *the* `KaOS`_ *distribution (a pure KDE distribution without any Gtk packages).That being said, MellowPlayer runs perfectly fine on other desktops (OpenBox, XFCE) or on another operating systems such as Windows or Mac OSX.*

 Supported Services
 ------------------

 At the moment (*v0.1*), there is only one supported service: Grooveshark.

-Feel free to request other services on the bug tracker or submit a pull request that adds support for new a service! ;)
+Feel free to request other services by opening an issue on the bug tracker or submit a pull request that adds support for new a service! ;)

 Requirements